QROWD/TR/README.md

 ## Technical requirements

-The system was develop in `R` version 3.4.4 -- "Someone to Lean On" [3].
-To execute the code, the packages are required: `e1071`, `kknn`, `randomForest`, `pROC` and `RWeka`.
+The system was develop in R version 3.4.4 -- "Someone to Lean On" [3].
+To execute the code, the packages `e1071`, `kknn`, `randomForest`, `pROC` and `RWeka` are required.
 The installation process is similar to other packages available on CRAN:

 ```r
 # install the packages